-- Although the hepatitis B vaccination program is successfully reaching coverage of approximately 95% among infants, there are still 1530 – 2600 new incident cases of hepatitis B occurring annually.
+- Although the hepatitis B vaccination program is successfully reaching coverage of over 90% among infants, there are still an estimated 1,770 cases of hepatitis B occurring annually.
+The modelled estimate of

 This report provides an annual account of progress against the goals and objectives of Australia’s National Blood‑Borne Virus (BBV) and Sexually Transmissible Infections (STIs) Strategies.

 In April 2010, a suite of National Strategies for the prevention and management of Human Immunodeficiency Virus (HIV), sexually transmissible infections, hepatitis B and hepatitis C, including in Aboriginal and Torres Strait

 Islander communities were endorsed by the Australian Health Ministers’ Conference.
 The National Strategies cover the period 2010 – 2013.

 The aims of these National Strategies are to: